 Steam on the Mount Washington Cog Railway

 I was fortunate to visit in October, 2008 to witness some of the last days of steam on Mount Washington Cog Railway.
-As part of a photography group, we were given permission to hike up the mountain, starting from Marshfield Station.
-We climbed nearly halfway up, which allowed us to capture dramatic images of trains coming up the mountain.
-From our vantage point we could also see Jacob’s Ladder and trains disappearing out of sight over the mountain.
+As part of a photography group, we were given permission to hike up the mountain.
+Starting from Marshfield Station, we climbed nearly halfway up, which allowed us to capture dramatic images of trains coming up and down the mountain.
+From our vantage point we could also see Jacob’s Ladder and trains disappearing out of sight over the top.

 Our day on the Mount Washington Cog Railway